419-833-1308 firstname.lastname@example.org 501 C3 non Profit Charity

 Leslie is so thankful for the opportunity to be a part of Serenity Farm, working with Debra and the incredible staff and volunteers.
 Serenity Farm is a wonderful place that makes positive and life-changing differences in people’s lives every day.

 Kathleen Warrington Team Thunder Coordinator/Lucky Rider Volunteer Kathleen is a retired school teacher, joined the Serenity Farm Team in 2005.
 With training over the years, she became a barn buddy, side walker, horse handler and team captain in the Therapeutic Riding Program.
 As the Team Thunder Coordinator she organizes visits to many establishments such as care centers, senior centers, special needs classrooms, hospice, libraries, and others.
 Kathleen is also involved in fund raising and EAL Sessions.

 Pam Hoch Graphic Designer/ Therapeutic Riding Volunteer When I was growing up, I honed my artistic skills by drawing horses.
 So, it is no wonder that I am a graphic designer by profession and spend my weekends with horses for fun.
-Serenity Farm is a place where where I nurture both my passions.
-Since 2009, I have been happy to share my skills to help Serenity Farm Equestrian Center project an image consistent with the quality of services offered and the friendly professionalism of the volunteers and staff.
+Serenity Farm is a place where I can nurture both my passions.
+Since 2009, I have been happy to share my skills to help Serenity Farm Equestrian Center project an image that is consistent with the quality of their programs and the friendly professionalism of their volunteers and staff.
 There's always something going on at the farm and good communication keeps everyone informed.

 I grew up in Woodville and went on to U T to pursue a Bachelor of Arts degree with a major in education while working at St Vincent for 45 years — 25 as Human Resources manager and 20 years as Director of Facility Support Services.
 I served as President of the Board for Mercy Federal Credit Union.

 I’m currently a member of Zion Lutheran Latcha and serve as a deacon and member of church council active in mission services.